ShukranJ/solutions_repo/docs/1 Physics/1 Mechanics/Problem_1.md

 y(t)=y
 f
 ​
-  to solve for time of flight using the quadratic formula:
+  and solving for
+𝑡
+t using the quadratic formula allows adjustment of the range calculation:

 1
 2